nyu-oop-sp18/class06/README.md

 ## Type Classes

-We have seen that by wrapping objects of generic types `A` in other objects `C[A]` that provide additional functionality on the values of type `A`, we can write more flexible generic code.
-By combining this approach with implicit type conversions `A => C[A]`, the boiler-plate code for wrapping `A` objects in `C[A]` objects can be hidden, providing the illusion that we directly operate on the `A` objects.
+We have seen how to we can write more flexible generic code by wrapping objects of generic types `A` in other objects `C[A]` that provide additional functionality on the values of type `A`.
+By combining this approach with implicit type conversions `A => C[A]`, the boiler-plate code for wrapping `A` objects in `C[A]` objects can be hidden, giving us the illusion that we directly operate on the `A` objects.

 Rather than wrapping `A` objects in other objects that implement the new functionality, an alternative approach is to bundle the additional